 We left SWM by about 6:30 pm.
 The drive till Lalsot was on a familiar road which was an excellent highway.
 Although at that time of the day, with the light going down the local traffic had surged slowing us down a bit.
 From Lalsot to Dausa, the road is still being constructed with some ugly patches of dust bowls.
 However, we managed to do the 40km stretch in about an hour or so.

 From Dausa begins an EXCELLENT highway going towards Agra which we exit at Sikandra and started moving north towards Alwar.
 Sadly we were on this stretch for only about 30kms or so.
 It must have taken us 20min to cover this stretch, and I usually drive slow!

 From Sikandara to Alwar, the drive was a breeze.
 The road again is in great condition and level.
 However, with some villages on this road, there are few nasty speed breakers which one has to look out for.
 Otherwise, we cruised till we reached NH-8 at Bhiwadi, after which the going went slow.

-All in all, we managed to cover the 370 odd km in 6 hours flat.
+All in all, we managed to cover the 370 odd km in 6 hours flat, marking an end to our road trip to Ranthambore.
 There were no breaks taken, for tomorrow it was early morning back to the office.

 A fabulous trip had ended on an extremely high note of two cats in a single safari.
-The next day would involve sharing the experience of Ranthambore with friends, eventually to come back in May as a gang of 13 people.
+The next day would involve sharing the experience of Ranthambore with friends, eventually coming back in May as a gang of 13 people.